|

 inside of the hollow sphere is "ground."
 The hollow sphere seems to have

-an INFINITE CHARGE SUCTION EFFECT!
+an infinite "charge suction" effect!
 The Van de Graaff Electrostatic Generator uses this effect to attain enormous voltages.
 Rather than delivering small balls, a charged rubber belt is used to deliver a continuous stream of excess charge to the inside of the hollow sphere.
 Even though the belt-charging section in the base of the machine may only be capable of a few thousand volts, the belt "thinks" it's delivering its charge to the inside of a grounded sphere.
 As long is the belt is moving, the voltage and excess charge on the hollow sphere will keep rising and rising.
 In theory it will rise forever, but in the real world it is limited by dirt and sharp edges on the sphere, by the curvature of the sphere, by conductivity of the belt and the support column, and by the distance between sphere and ground and nearby objects.
 (Yes, the voltage on your VDG will momentarily change when you reach your hand out towards it.
 The voltage level will fall.) |

 |